 The University of South Carolina is now home to a permanent exhibition and educational program in partnership with the Anne Frank House in Amsterdam, becoming one of only four partner sites in the world and the only one in North America.

 The Anne Frank Center located in the Barringer House on the UofSC campus tells the story of the young Jewish girl who documented her family's two years of hiding in Nazi German-occupied Amsterdam during World War II.
 The journals of Annelies Marie "Anne" Frank (1929-1945) were later published as The Diary of a Young Girl, also known as The Diary of Anne Frank.

-Visitors to the center will receive timed-entry guided tours through the exhibit, which uses quotes, photos, videos, original artifacts to represent the experience of Anne’s family as they hid behind her father’s business.
+The mission of the center is to educate visitors about antisemitism and other forms of discrimination.
+Visitors receive timed-entry guided tours through the exhibit, which uses quotes, photos, videos, original artifacts to represent the experience of Anne’s family as they hid behind her father’s business.

 “As the fourth partner site of the Anne Frank House, we have a responsibility to share Anne’s life and legacy,” says Doyle Stevick, executive director of the center and a professor in UofSC’s College of Education.
 “We hope that visitors to the Anne Frank Center will recognize our common humanity and appreciate our differences.

 “We hope this is a starting place and that it will inspire people to continue to learn about the dangers of prejudice and discrimination and to recognize that we have the ability to stand up and make a difference.”